Posted on Leave a comment

 • Use a quality USB power adapter: Official Raspberry Pi adapters are ideal.
 Avoid cheap phone chargers.

-• Avoid cigarette lighter adapters if possible: They can be noisy (electrically) and unreliable.
-If you must use one, get a high-quality unit rated for 3A+.
+• Avoid cigarette lighter adapters if possible: They can be electrically noisy.
+If you use one, get a high-quality unit rated for 3A+ for best results.

 • Check your cable: Long, thin USB cables have voltage drop.
 Use a short, thick cable (ideally 20 AWG or better).